Steven Moreira: Columbus Crew

-In August 2021, Moreira signed with Columbus Crew in Major League Soccer on a free transfer until the end of the 2021 season, with team options to extend his contract until the end of the 2023 season.
-He would go on to appear in eight total matches in his first season, including making his team debut in the Campeones Cup victory versus Cruz Azul.
+After declining to take a pay cut to remain with Toulouse, Moreira left France and signed with Major League Soccer club Columbus Crew in August 2021.
+Moreira joined on a free transfer, and signed a contract until the end of the 2021 season, with team options to extend his contract until the end of the 2023 season, arriving as the potential successor to Harrison Afful.
+After Afful suffered a knee injury, Moreira became the starter for the remainder of the 2021 season for Columbus.
+He appeared in eight total matches in his first season in the United States, including making his team debut in the Campeones Cup victory versus Cruz Azul.

+During the 2022 season, Moreira was entrenched as the full time right-back for Columbus, starting 32 games for the Black and Gold.
 On 27 August 2022, Moreira scored his first goal for the Crew, a right-footed volley in the 96th minute to tie Hell is Real rivals FC Cincinnati 2–2.

-During the 2023 season, Moreira became a key contributor at centre-back for a Columbus side that won MLS Cup.
+During the 2023 season, Moreira moved to centre-back in a back three, and became a key contributor for a Columbus side that won MLS Cup 3–1 against Los Angeles FC.
 Described as having a "unique role", he was given the freedom to carry the ball high into the midfield or make line-splitting passes.
 After the final, it was announced that he extended his contract until 2025, with an option for 2026.